Saul Nanni

 Saul Nanni (born 4 February 1999) is an Italian actor.
 He is best known for playing Christian in the Disney Channel series Alex & Co.
 (2015–2017), Marco in the comedy drama film Under the Riccione Sun (2020), and Alessandro in the romantic comedy film Love & Gelato (2022).

 Early life

 Nanni was born in Bologna to a cardiologist father, Samuele, and an endocrinologist mother, Mascia (née Anagni).
 His father is from Santa Sofia and his mother, who is of Russian descent, is from Galeata.
 He has a younger brother, Gioele, and a younger sister, Aurora.

-He grew up in San Lazzaro di Savena, and attended the Istituto Sant'Alberto Magno and the Liceo ginnasio statale Luigi Galvani in Bologna.
+He grew up in San Lazzaro di Savena.
+He attended the Istituto Sant'Alberto Magno and the Liceo ginnasio statale Luigi Galvani in Bologna.
 He also attended high school in Los Angeles for a year.
 In 2018, he moved to Milan to attend university.

 Career

 Nanni began acting after auditioning for a Ringo commercial with footballer Kaká, of whom he was a fan.
 Although he did not land the commercial, a casting agent reached out to him about appearing in the 2012 miniseries La Certosa di Parma, which marked his acting debut.